Cross-model Fairness: Empirical Study of Fairness and Ethics Under Model Multiplicity: Towards Cross-model Fairness of Individual Predictions

-Given the benefits of finding a classifier \(f \in \mathcal{F}_\epsilon\) that is favourable for a specific individual, the concept of fairness under utility-based model multiplicity can be framed as an adversarial challenge.
-In such a setting people disparately affected by an automated decision can confront the owner of the underlying predictive model by building an equivalent classifier (performance-wise) that offers the desired outcome instead.
+Given the benefits of finding a classifier \(f \in \mathcal{F}_\epsilon\) that is favourable for a specific individual, the concept of cross-model fairness under utility-based predictive multiplicity can be framed as an adversarial challenge.
+In such a setting people negatively affected by an automated decision can confront the owner of the underlying predictive model by building an equivalent classifier (performance-wise) that offers them the desired outcome instead.
 These ``adversaries'' attempt to identify a predictor \(f^\prime\) from within the employed family of models \(\mathcal{F}_\epsilon\) -- ensuring that it complies with all of the restrictions imposed by \(\mathcal{F}_\epsilon\), including the predetermined level of predictive performance \(\epsilon\) -- that assigns a selected individual the most favourable class.
 The party responsible for building and deploying the challenged model, on the other hand, ought to minimise the possible number of such claims by reducing the size of any disputable regions.
 This tug-of-war is bound to have a positive effect on the predictive model in question by iteratively improving its accountability, robustness and overall quality.
+Two possible realisations of this process are through \emph{collective action} or by establishing dedicated \emph{oversight bodies}.
+The former can accumulate and track cross-model unfairness though strategies such as crowdsourcing, the success stories of which are the Ad Observatory~\cite{adobservatory} and Gender Shades~\cite{buolamwini2018gender} projects; the latter can be given unrestricted access to all the required components and attempt to build alternative models in pursuit of uncovering adversely affected individuals.
+Reporting requirements are another possibility that found success in different areas of AI and ML, e.g., Model Cards~\cite{mitchell2019model}.